JordyAaldering/sacflow/README.md

-# sacflow
+# seaflow

-Given-when-then testing for the Single assignment C (SaC) compiler.
+Seaflow (C-flow) is a library for writing given-when-then test cases for C programs.

+It is based on pre-existing tools like [SpecFlow](https://specflow.org/) for C#, and [Cucumber](https://cucumber.io/) for Java.

 A test: